London Summer Program

 A. Confirm with your law school the conditions under which credit can be received for Southwestern’s program.
 Some law schools require their students to receive a minimum grade to receive credit for the courses taken in London, and those grades may be higher than the grade Southwestern treats as credit-worthy.
 This matters because exams will be graded “blindly” (your professors will not know which exams are yours); Southwestern has a required grading curve, which will be used to assign grades in the London program.

 A. Students will reside in a single occupancy room with a private bathroom.
-Breakfast is included every day.
-Lunch and dinner are available for an extra fee paid directly to College Hall.
+Breakfast is included daily.
+Lunch and dinner are available for an extra fee.

 Q. Can I find my own housing?